Burglary Charge Defense in New Jersey

 Types of Burglary Charges

 In most cases, burglary is a Third Degree Crime; this can result in 3-5 years in prison and $15,000 in fines.
 A burglary case can be turned into a Second Degree Crime when the individual is armed with what appears to be a deadly weapon or explosives, or the individual inflicts or threatens to inflict bodily harm on another person.
 A Second Degree burglary charge can result in 10+ years of prison time and $150,000 in fines.
+Also note that burglary can be considered a type of domestic violence depending on the circumstances.

 Burglary Charge Defense